EssiJunior/EssiJunior/README.md

 * 🌍  I'm based in Cameroon
 * 🖥️  See my portfolio at [My portfolio](http://essijunior.com)
 * ✉️  You can contact me at [nessipjunior@gmail.com](mailto:nessipjunior@gmail.com)
-* 🚀  I'm currently working on a Next.js static site
 * 🧠  I'm learning UI/UX
 * 🤝  I'm open to collaborating on innovative projects
 * ⚡  I like football.